 Acute meniscus problems are common in sports that involve a lot of jumping and twisting movements.
-With meniscus complaints, you often see symptoms such as swelling, instability and lock pain.
-A physical therapist can easily diagnose meniscus problems and guide you in your recovery.
+At meniscus complaints you often see symptoms such as swelling, instability and lock symptoms.
+A physical therapist can easily diagnose meniscus problem determine and guide you in your recovery.

 Degeneration of the meniscus?